img02/leetcode/926 Flip String to Monotone Increasing/README.md

 and then compare the new min_flips to the ones_count, and reassign it to the smaller value

-This is because we need to determine if there are less steps in flipping all the previous 1s (turning it all to zeroes) or in flipping previous 0s (turning it all to ones)
+This is because we need to determine if there are less steps in flipping all the current 1s (turning it all to zeroes) or in the current min_flips (which initially consists of 0s, but depending on string length will also eventually become a mix of flips that include 1s)

 Example: